viniciusgugelmin/iam-next-up/README.md

   - Route to list all entries
 - /home/entries/form
   - Route to create a new entry and add it to the storage
+- /home/products-for-sale/list
+  - Route to list all products for sale
+- /home/products-for-sale/form
+  - Route to create a new product for sale
 ```

 ## Contributing